Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources

-Recall that a $(F, \bsigma, \mb{p})$ random process with probabilities $p_t=1$ for every $\sigma_t\in \bsigma$ is called an $(F,\bsigma)$ random process.
-The analysis of \dpg\ requires some interesting new ideas and further exploration of the properties of $(F,\bsigma)$ random processes.
-After some general steps, the entire analysis reduces to proving a certain \emph{perturbation property} for $(F,\bsigma)$ random process.
-We show this property for the families of usage distributions described previously.
-In fact, we believe that the property holds for arbitrary $F$.
-If true, this would imply a general $(1-1/e)$ guarantee for \dpg.
-We devote this section to set up the general framework of analysis and motivate the main new concepts.
-Missing details are included in Appendix \ref{appx:rbaproofs}.
+In this section, we briefly discuss the main new concepts needed for analyzing the performance of \dpg.
+Further details are included in Appendix \ref{appx:rbaoverview}.
 We start by introducing (and recalling) important notation.
 We use $\omega$ to denote the sample path of usage durations in \opt\ and $O(\omega,i)$ to denote the set of all arrivals matched to $i$ in \opt\ on sample path $\omega$.
 Similarly, $\nu$ denotes a sample path of usage durations in \dpg.
-Recall that \dpg\ tracks the highest available unit for each resource, written as $z_i(t)$ for resource $i$ at arrival $t$.
-In fact, $z_i(t)$ is more accurately written as $z_i(\nu,t)$.
+Recall that \dpg\ tracks the highest available unit for each resource, denoted as $z_i(t)$ for resource $i$ at arrival $t$.
+In fact, since \dpg\ is realization dependent, $z_i(t)$ is more accurately written as $z_i(\nu,t)$ but we continue to use the shorthand $z_i(t)$.
 Given set of resources $S_t$ with an edge to $t$, \dpg\ matches according to the following simple rule,

 Let $D(t)$ (technically $D(\nu,t)$) denote the resource matched to $t$ by \dpg\ on sample path $\nu$.
 Let $z_{D(t)}$ denote the highest available unit of resource $D(t)$ at $t$.
 Finally, recall that $\Delta g(k)=g(\frac{k-1}{c_i})-g(\frac{k}{c_i})=e^{-\frac{k}{c_i}}(e^{\frac{1}{c_i}}-1)$.